brimdata/zui/docs/Filesystem-Paths.md

 * **macOS** - The base path specified in the `$TMPDIR` environment variable is used.
-In a default test environment we've found this variable is already set and is typically of a format like `/var/folders/yn/jbkxxkpd4vg142pc3_bd_krc0000gn/T/` that varies with each system reboot.
+In a default test environment we've found this variable is already set and is typically of a format like `/var/folders/yn/jbkxxkpd4vg142pc3_bd_krc0000gn/T/`.

 * **Linux** - A base path specified in a `$TMP` environment variable would be used, if it were set.
 However, in default test environments we've found this